The Open/Closed Principle: Concerns about Change in Software Design

 High-quality software designs are made of modular and expressive abstractions.

-Expressive designs can easily articulate abstractions to clearly express the relevant concepts, problems and solutions.
+Expressive designs can easily articulate abstractions that clearly express the relevant concepts, problems and solutions.
 Expressiveness facilitates understanding and communication that enable human minds to engineer relevant and valid solutions.

 Identifying, representing and separating relevant concerns is the fundamental principle for our design process.